 According to a recent survey by SearchDex, 99% of marketers say that winning at SEO is an important ingredient for sales growth.
 However, a whopping 91% agreed that managing an SEO program is difficult and costly.
 If you are planning to translate your website for foreign or bilingual markets, international SEO might seem like a daunting prospect.
 It shouldn’t.
 Although SEO guidelines seem to change constantly, your development team and your language partner can work together to give your site a head start on the road to optimization.

-We’ve created a resource explaining 10 elements of core international SEO that can and should be addressed during the localization process.
+can be established during the localization process.
 You’ll find guidance on questions such as:

 - Should I choose a country-level top level domain or multilingual sub-directories?

 - What are hreflang tags and how are they deployed?